MicrosoftTranslator/DocumentTranslation/README.md

 # Microsoft Document Translation

-Translate local files or network files in many different formats, to more than 90 different languages.
+Translate local files or network files in many different formats, to more than 100 different languages.
-Supported formats include HTML, PDF, all Office document formats, Markdown and plain text.
+Supported formats include HTML, PDF, all Office document formats, Markdown, MHTML, Outlook .MSG, XLIFF, CSV, TSV and plain text.
 The complete [list of document formats is here](https://docs.microsoft.com/azure/cognitive-services/translator/document-translation/overview#supported-document-formats).

-You can select up to 1000 files and translate them to a different language with a single command.
+You can select up to 1000 files and translate them to one or more different languages with a single command.
 The Windows UI gives you options to comfortably select source files, one or more target languages, and the folder you want to deposit the translations in.
 It comes with a command line utility that does the same thing using a command line interface.
 Document Translation uses the Azure Translator Service to perform the translations.
 You need a subscription to Azure, and register